-4. Nutrigold Decaffeinated Green Tea Gold
+4. Zenwise Green Tea Extract

-As we've come to expect, Nutrigold delivers with its green tea extract offering.
-It's a very good choice if you are looking for a health-promoting green tea supplement that delivers a solid dosage of polyphenols.
+As we’ve come to expect, Zenwise delivers with its green tea extract offering.
+It’s a very good choice if you are looking for a health-promoting green tea supplement that delivers a solid dosage of polyphenols.

 5. Life Extension Mega Green Tea Extract